 Below: 2nd photo - The seed capsule is long and thin, composed on 2 valves.

 Notes: Bloodroot is indigenous to the Garden area.
 Eloise Butler recorded finding it on April 19, 1908.
 She had in 1907 obtained some plants from within Glenwood Park itself (which surrounded the Garden); in 1910 from a source in South Minneapolis, on April 13, 1912 from Minnehaha Park and again in May 1917; she also obtained plants of this species from the Fort Snelling Reservation on May 6, 1913 and July 24, 1919.
 1918 plantings came from Glenwood Park.
-Martha Crone noted in her log of planting 20 plants in 1934 and seeds in 1944.
+Martha Crone noted in her log of planting 20 plants in 1934 and seeds in 1944 and more plants in '46, '52, and '57.
 It has been planted frequently, as recently as 2013.
 Native to most of Minnesota except for 21 scattered counties in the western section of the state.
 In North America, Bloodroot is found from the central states and central Canadian provinces eastward.

 Eloise Butler wrote in 1911: